 Shanghai club land

-Flowers of the Revolution, which dropped in June, is one of the latest releases from the Shanghai-based SVBKVLT label, which began in 2013 as an offshoot of a dubstep party run by United Kingdom expat DJ Blaise Deville.
-Blaise Deville launched Shelter, a now defunct club at the heart of Shanghai-produced club music.
+Flowers of the Revolution, which dropped in June, is one of the latest releases from the Shanghai-based SVBKVLT label run by Gareth Williams, which began in 2013 as an offshoot of a dubstep party co-founded by DJ Blaise Deville from Switzerland.
+Williams launched Shelter, a now defunct club at the heart of Shanghai-produced club music.

 In 2016, the label started to gain major global attention with releases from Tokyo-based grime artist Prettybwoy and Shanghai resident Eli Osheyack, an American artist who first visited in 2012 and never left.
 Since then, SVBKVLT has gone from strength to strength.